Public Safety

 • Ensure your vehicle is full of gas and stocked with extra clothes and emergency supplies.

-• Charge your cell phone to ensure you have as much battery life as possible if you lose power for any period of time (which could range from minutes to days).
+• Charge your cell phone to ensure you have as much battery life as possible if you lose power for any period (which could range from minutes to days).

 • Check the latest news from your local government and NOAA regularly.